Updated on October 26, 2021

 Paris Versailles is one of those trips you must take at least once in a lifetime.
-You don’t need to visit the palace of Versailles itself to enjoy a lovely afternoon.
+You don’t need to take a full Versailles tour to enjoy a lovely afternoon.
 The gardens of the castle are charming, relaxing, and full of impressive statues and water fountains.
 I went from Paris to Versailles with the intention to visit the entire palace.
 I changed my mind when I saw the incredible queue in front of the golden gates.
 There must have been a few thousands of people waiting in line, the snake-shaped queue filling almost the whole available space.
 As I got closer, I noticed those people already had bought their tickets, and were waiting to enter the castle.
 I should have bought skip the line Versailles tickets in advance, too.

 For a split second, I though I’d go back to Paris after the one hour train ride I took from Gare Saint Lazare to Versailles.
 Luckily, I saw a map of Versailles palace and gardens, and I spotted the entrance to the gardens.
 There were very few people waiting to get tickets.
 The day was saved.
 The magnificent gardens were welcoming and huge, making the crowds less intrusive.
 I experienced three seasons in one day.
 For a while, there was the autumn-like rain that ruined most of my photos of the lovely Versailles gardens.
 Suddenly, the sun appeared, allowing me to capture some cool scenes.
 At times, it was so hot that I started to seek for the shadow of the green maze made from very tall bushes and wooden fences.